 Growing our own not only allows us to serve you veg that’s truly fresh from the soil, but also lets us experiment with using every part of the plant, and at all stages of development, such as capering wild garlic and coriander seeds.

 The dining experience

 Eating in The Field Kitchen is something to remember.
 We serve a set menu of seasonal, vegcentric dishes.
 There are no starters or mains, we bring dishes to your table in one long flow for you to share with amongst your party.
 Uniquely, there is just one sitting and the whole restaurant is served together at the same time.

 We only cook for the amount of people that are coming, so advanced booking really is essential.

 Booking really is essential

 We are a family-friendly restaurant and children of all ages are very welcome.
-There is a toy box with children's books, colouring sheets, baby changing facilities, highchairs, and a large lawn for kids to run around on, with swings.
-Children aged 4-12yrs are half-price and infants under 4 yrs eat free of charge (Puddings are chargeable).
+We have baby changing facilities, highchairs, and a large lawn for kids to run around on.
+Children aged 4-12yrs are half-price and infants 3 and under eat free of charge (Puddings are chargeable).
 We don't serve a children's menu, we encourage children and infants to try the food from the sharing platters with the adults.